Hadulo/DSA3050A-Advanced-PowerBI-Exam/README.md

 ## Challenges Encountered
 [Describe any issues you faced, for example:]
-- Negative billing values required filtering before analysis
+- Negative billing values require filtering before analysis
 - 534 duplicate rows were identified and removed
 - The flat file required manual splitting into a star schema
-- TestResults had to be explicitly retained in Fact_Admissions when building dimension tables
+- Test results had to be explicitly retained in Fact_Admissions when building dimension tables

 ---

 ## Conclusion
-This project demonstrates a complete end-to-end Power BI solution covering data cleaning, star schema modeling, DAX calculations, interactive dashboard design, and business insight generation.
+This project demonstrates a complete end-to-end Power BI solution covering data cleaning, star schema modelling, DAX calculations, interactive dashboard design, and business insight generation.
-The solution provides hospital management with actionable visibility into billing performance, clinical outcomes, and admission trends across a six-year period.
+The solution provides hospital management with actionable visibility into billing performance, clinical outcomes, and admission trends across six years.

 ---
 ## Power BI File